 Additionally, an item was only accepted as missing for financial reasons if explicitly confirmed in the answers to both questions.
-Dont know or details refused answers were considered available goods or missing for a non-financial reason.
+"Don't know" or "details refused" answers were considered available goods or missing for a non-financial reason.
 This assumption does not apply to all cases.
 Alternatively, an index value for households that failed to answer a question for (at least) one particular good could be excluded (through listwise deletion).
-Of the 23 goods and activities surveyed, however, this method would quickly lead to a large number of missing index values.
+Of the 22 goods and activities surveyed, however, this method would quickly lead to a large number of missing index values.
 Therefore, the first method described was selected.
 Nevertheless, compared to the listwise deletion procedure, there is a risk that the number of goods missing for financial reasons is underestimated by this method.
-For waves 1 through 4, the variable depindug provides a version of the un-weighted deprivation index based on 26 items, i.e., adding to the items mentioned above HLS0500 , HLS1300 and HLS2600 .
+For waves 1 through 4, the variable depindug provides a version of the un-weighted deprivation index based on 26 items, i.e., adding to the 22 items mentioned above HLS0500 , HLS1300 and HLS2600 .
 These three items have not been asked since wave 5.
-Thus, depindug2 was newly integrated into the dataset and has been generated retroactively since wave 1.
+And furthermore on item HLS1000, which has not been surveyed since wave 13.
+Thus, depindug2 was newly integrated into the dataset in wave 5 and has been generated retroactively since wave 1.
+For waves 1 to 12, there is also another version of the unweighted deprivation index, depindug2 , which is based on 23 items instead of 22, namely HLS1000 in addition to the items mentioned above.
+This item has not been collected since wave 13.
+Therefore, depindug3 was newly added to the dataset in wave 13 and generated retrospectively since wave 1.
 Literature: Andreß & Lipsmeier (2001); Halleröd (1995); Nolan & Whelan (1996); Ringen (1988)